wbamberg/idl-reference/docs/nsIWindowsRegKey.md

 If recurse is true, then this key and any of its descendant keys are
 watched.
 Otherwise, only this key is watched.

-@param recurse
-       Indicates whether or not to also watch child keys.

 #### Parameters ####